I sold the 2K in March 2022

 On my boat they are huge: 70 litres each side is claimed, same as a typical rucksack.
 With the pockets at least a metre long and a diameter of about 30cm, that adds up.
 Either way, there’s more room in there than you can comfortably carry on your back.

-I was never convinced by that other Alpacka innovation: the airtight Cargo Zip which allowed you to store gear directly inside the hull tubes while improving stability and visibility and reducing windage.
-A packraft only has one chamber and if that critical zip plays up – as zips do – your boat is compromised.
+I was never convinced by that much imitated other Alpacka innovation: the airtight Cargo Zip which allowed you to store gear directly inside the hull tubes while improving stability and visibility and reducing windage.
+It’s an ingenious idea but a packraft only has one chamber and if that critical zip plays up – as zips do – your boat is compromised.

-The zip is airtight but, because it seals the PU-coated pockets, not the hull, the zips’ seal is less critical.
-Despite limits in solo portaging when full of gear. and the need to reinflate after accessing the pockets each night, Anfibio’s Tube Bags are cleverer than I thought and when full, effectively add two big chambers to the boat.
+The zips are airtight but, because it seals the PU-coated pockets, not the hull, the zips’ seal is less critical.
+Despite limits in solo portaging when full of gear and the need to reinflate after accessing the pockets each night, Anfibio’s Tube Bags are cleverer than I thought and when full, effectively add two big chambers to the boat.
 Whatever you need during the day, put it in your lap or in a DeckPack (left).

 I do worry the zip might pull apart as you do it up round the curve, especially when the boat is fully inflated, but unlike the side storage zips, it’s loosened up quite a lot since new.
 It helps to push the left tube in to lessen the strain until it’s all done up, then pull the velcro right across to share the tension.
 You want to be careful with this zip as repair will be costly and complicated.